GoodPie/rails_live_reload/README.md

 - views (EBR/HAML/SLIM) (the page is reloaded only when changed views which were rendered on the page)
 - partials
-- CSS/JS
+- CSS (hot-reloaded without full page refresh when only CSS files change)
+- JS (triggers full page reload)
 - helpers (if configured)
 - YAML locales (if configured)
 - on the "crash" page, so it will be reloaded as soon as you make a fix

-The page is reloaded fully with `window.location.reload()` to make sure that every chage will be displayed.
+When only CSS files are changed, the stylesheets are refreshed without a full page reload for a smoother development experience.
+For all other changes, the page is reloaded fully with `window.location.reload()` to make sure that every change will be displayed.

 ## Usage